Updates from Peruzzi

 LinkedIn

-Case Study: Building an end-to-end AI system to qualify EU tenders
+Case Study: Building an AI system to qualify EU tenders

 In today’s competitive procurement landscape, identifying the right opportunities fast can make or break a business’s growth strategy.
 For small to mid-sized companies across Europe, monitoring hundreds of procurement portals manually is both time-consuming and inefficient.